meerkanani-40/House-Price-Prediction-Model/README.md

 ## Project Overview
 This project implements a machine learning pipeline to predict house prices based on selected numerical features such as area, quality, and number of rooms.
 The goal of this project is to demonstrate a clear understanding of the end-to-end machine learning workflow, including data analysis, model training, evaluation, and reuse of the trained model for future predictions.

-The project is designed to be **simple, interpretable, and explainable**, making it suitable for learning and interview discussions.

 ## Project Structure
 house-price-prediction/<br>
 │<br>